 As I write this post, I am sitting on a worn-out, secondhand couch left by a former roommate.
 Currently, this is the only piece of furniture in my apartment that is suitable for sitting.
 Like many Bostonians, I am moving out of my apartment on September 1st.
 At this point, much of my furniture has been sold or given to others for free.

 My apartment, while spacious and affordable (when split four ways), isn’t a glamorous space.
 Nor is it the most up-to-date.
 However, this place has been my home for the last two years.

 As I pack up the last of my things, I cannot help but feel a sense of overwhelming nostalgia, as well as trepidation for the future.
 In some ways, this particular move feels like the end of my childhood sense of self.

 This is not my first major move.
 Each time I moved I can’t help but reflect on my life.
 What am I doing with my life?
 Who am I?
 Am I happy?

 One House.
 Two Dorm Rooms.
 Four Apartments.
 Two Continents.
 Five Cities.
 And here I am.
 Given the constant state of change in my life, I refer to this period as the Transient Twenties.

 (1) passing especially quickly into and out of existence

 (2) passing through or by a place with only a brief stay or sojourn.

-Over the next few weeks, while I unpack my feelings (and my things), I will be blogging about my journey.
-In particular, I will be focusing much of my content within the realm of minimalism, smart consumerism, and beauty reviews/empties etc. Thank you for joining me on this journey.
+Over the next few weeks, while I unpack my feelings (and my things), I will blog about my journey.
+In particular, I will be focusing much of my content within the realm of minimalism, smart consumerism, and beauty reviews/empties etc.